soxoj/counter-osint-guide-en/pages/breaches.md

 ## Known big leaks

-In February 2022, the Yandex delivery database was leaked.Food (https://habr.com/ru/news/t/654039/).
+In February 2022, there was a [leak of the Yandex.Food delivery database](https://habr.com/ru/news/t/654039/).
 The names and surnames of the clients, telephone numbers, the full delivery address of the client and comments on the order were published.
-There are almost 7 million unique numbers from Russia, Kazakhstan and Belarus, dates from 06/19/2021 to 02/04/2022.
+There are almost 7 million unique numbers from Russia and Kazakhstan, dates from 06/19/2021 to 02/04/2022.

 To check their data, enthusiasts have raised the service https://saverudata.info/.